stevenselcuk/stevenselcuk/README.md

-### Hi there 👋
+### Henlo fren 👋 It's Steven 😏

-{ You can ad here. }
+- 💼 I am deputy night shift manager at [Tabby Cat,LLC (yet another software firm](https://tabbythecat.com)
+- 📱 ⌚️ 💻 I have some iOS & macOS app for you 👉 [check'em all on App Store](https://apps.apple.com/us/developer/selcuk-dolapci/id1509031121) 👈
+- 🤔 Let's connect on [LinkedIn](https://www.linkedin.com/in/stevenselcuk/) cuz why not?

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Festival Animals but 🤫 shhhh it's secret.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning stuff.
+It depends on my mood.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on nah I'm good
 - 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns:
 - ⚡ Fun fact: ...